arturhaikou/spec-workflow/README.md

 - **Decomposition:** The process of breaking down requirements into small, actionable, and non-overlapping implementation tasks, each documented for clarity and delegation.
 - **Project Overview & Architecture:** High-level documentation that provides essential context about the repository, main components, technologies, and architectural decisions, supporting onboarding and consistent execution.
 - **Workflow Prompts:** Structured automation commands (e.g., `/requirements`, `/decomposition`, `/tasks`) that guide the creation, breakdown, and implementation of features in a repeatable, transparent manner.
 - **Agents:** Specialized AI agents that guide you through different roles in the workflow (Architect, BA, Dev, Team Lead).
-Agents require preview features to be enabled and provide interactive, context-aware assistance for each workflow step.
+Agents provide interactive, context-aware assistance for each workflow step.
-- **Chat Modes:** Alternative guidance system for users without preview features enabled.
-Chat modes provide the same workflow structure through traditional chat interactions with role-specific instructions.

 ## Repo layout

 This repository contains the framework and templates used to author requirements and guide integration.

-- `github-copilot/` - Copilot instructions, prompts, and examples for automation and workflow guidance.
+- `github-copilot/` - Copilot instructions, prompts, and agents for automation and workflow guidance.
   - `copilot-instructions.md` - Main Copilot usage and instruction file.
-  - **`agents/`** - AI agents for specialized workflow roles (Architect, BA, Dev, Team Lead). **Requires preview features enabled.**
+  - **`agents/`** - AI agents for specialized workflow roles (Architect, BA, Dev, Team Lead).
-  - **`chatmodes/`** - Chat modes for use when preview features are not available.
   - `examples/` - Example Copilot instructions.
   - `prompts/` - Prompt templates for architecture, decomposition, project overview, requirements, and tasks.
 - `LICENSE` - Project license.